-One of the most beautiful parts of the town of Venice is the Venice Canal Historic District.
+One of the most beautiful things to see in Venice California is the Venice Canals Historic District.
 It is one of Los Angeles’s finest residential neighborhoods and tourist attractions.Had it not been for the Great Depression creating a lack of funds in 1929 to fill them all in, they would have been lost.

 Taking a stroll along the walks along the canals is something to put on your things to do bucket list when visiting Los Angeles.
 There is a feeling of peace and tranquility when walking the sidewalks along the canals with the homes, boats and gardens reflecting into the water that can’t be found anywhere else in Southern California.